 If the host offers you a partial refund for the lesser quality room, get them to arrange this through the app BEFORE you take it — verbal agreements don’t mean shit in the online world.

 If you find the situation completely unacceptable, contact Airbnb immediately.
-They have a dedicated support team for situations like this who provide 24-hour assistance.
+They have a dedicated customer support team on both the desktop site and the Airbnb app for situations like this who provide 24-hour assistance.

 When you book an Airbnb, you pay on the platform and nowhere else.
 Your money actually goes to Airbnb who then holds it in abeyance and releases it to the host (minus fees) later.
 This keeps you protected from cancellations or other issues that may occur.